 A native of Prairie Village, Kansas, Faber graduated from the University of Kansas, where he obtained Bachelor of Arts degrees in Political Science and History and earned a Master of Business Administration.
 During his time in Kansas City, Faber was a frequent guest lecturer at the Sports Management Program at The University of Kansas as well as involved in many civic and philanthropic organizations.
 In addition, Faber has been a speaker or moderator at several key conferences: ALSD-moderator and panelist multiple times; Harvard Law School Sports Law Symposium-panelist; SEAT-panelist; XLive-moderator and panelist; Coliseum Summit USA in Las Vegas- Speaker 2017 and 2019; Sports Business Awards venue nominations; Cox Communications National Sales Meeting-speaker; Schneider Electric Global Innovation Summit- speaker; and UNLV sports symposium- speaker.
 In Las Vegas, Faber is a member of the City National Bank Advisory Board and is also on the board for After-School All-Stars.

 Mark and his wife, Holly, make their home in Summerlin in Las Vegas, NV.
-Their daughter, Megan, recently graduated Cum Laude from Belmont University in Nashville, Tennessee where she earned a double major in Entertainment Industries Studies and Spanish.
-Their son, Drew, is a Senior at The University of Alabama in Tuscaloosa pursuing a degree in Creative Media.
+Their daughter, Megan, lives in Madrid, Spain teaching English, Science and Art to elementary students.
+Their son, Drew, recently graduated from The University of Alabama in Tuscaloosa with a degree in Creative Media and Information Sciences.